-Schraeder valves are the same valves used on all automotive tyres and are often referred to as ‘car type’ valves.
-On bikes, Schrader valves tend to be used on lower pressure tyres, such as children’s bikes and mountain bikes.
-Schraeder valves have a core that is sprung loaded, and the central pin can be depressed with a narrow object to release air from the tube.
+On bikes, Schrader valves tend to be used on lower pressure tyres, such as children's bikes and mountain bikes.
+These are the same valves used on all automotive tyres and are often referred to as ‘car type’ valves.
+Schrader valves have a core that is sprung loaded, and the central pin can be depressed with a narrow object to release air from the tube.
 The spring mechanism keeps the valve closed.

-Presta valves are usually found on higher pressure tubes such as on a racing bike, hence they are often referred to as ‘Racing Valves’ although they are now used on all UST or "tubeless" mountain tyres too.
-The valve has a slimmer stem, sometimes threaded to accept a locking ring, which holds it tight in the rim drilling.
+Presta valves are valves which have a slimmer stem, sometimes threaded to accept a locking ring, which holds it tight in the rim drilling.
+They are usually found on higher pressure tubes such as on a road bike.
 To inflate or deflate via Presta Valve, the top section must be unscrewed, allowing the core of the valve to be free to move.
 This will allow the valve to open and close.
-In this ‘high pressure ‘ valve it is the air pressure that shuts the valve and then the closing of the top section that keeps it shut.
+In this high pressure valve, it is the air pressure that shuts the valve and then the closing of the top section that keeps it shut.

-Woods (or Dunlop) valves were once popular on bicycles tyres in Great Britain and Asia.
-These are now rare, almost obselete, only to be found on much older bicycles.
-They look a little like a cross between the two ther valves, with a wider lower section, like the Schraeder, then a collar and a narrow top section, like the Presta.
-As the rim drilling is the same for both Woods and Schraeder, it is easy to replace the older tubes with the more modern variety.
+The Dunlop valve, also known as a Woods is a variation of pneumatic valve that is rarely used on modern bikes.
+However they were once popular.
+They look like a cross between the two valves, with a wider lower section, like the Schrader, then a collar and a narrow top section, like the Presta.
+As the rim drilling is the same for both Woods and Schrader, it is easy to replace the older tubes with the more modern variety.

 Presta inner tubes are available in different valve lengths to be appropriate for use in deep section rim profiles.
 If you have deep section rims, make sure the valve is long enough to extend through the rim hole, and still leave enough valve stem showing to fit the pump onto.
-Valve extenders can be purchased to make a shorter valve fit, and are also a good idea to carry as an emergency spare if you know your tubes require it, and you might get caught out.
-A fellow rider will be able to lend you a tube that would not usually fit, if you have an extender with you.
+Valve extenders can be purchased to make a shorter valve fit, and are also a good idea to carry as an emergency spare if you know your tubes require it.